 This statement lists the contents of the mass storage media's directory.
-With AP2.0, portions of the directory may be selected, or information about a PROG file may be requested.
+With MS, portions of the directory may be selected, the information may be sent to a string array, or information about a PROG file may be requested.

 '''

 CAT

 CAT TO #701

 CAT ":INTERNAL,4,1"

 CAT Msus$ TO #12

 '''